-The Board of Directors, at its meeting held on April 17, 2019, had declared an interim dividend of 30% (Rs 3 per equity share of par value Rs 10 each) which was paid during the period and resulted in a cash outflow of Rs 594 including dividend distribution tax of Rs 101.
+The Board of Directors, at its meeting held on April 17, 2019, had declared an interim dividend of 30% (Rs 3 per equity share of par value Rs 10 each).
 The Board of Directors had recommended a final dividend of 40% (Rs 4 per equity share of par value Rs 10 each) for the financial year ended March 31, 2019 which was approved by the shareholders at the Twentieth Annual General meeting of the Company held on July 16, 2019.
 Further, the Board of Directors had recommended a special dividend of 200% (Rs 20 per equity share of par value Rs 10 each) to celebrate the twin achievements of exceeding USD 1 billion annual revenue milestone and 20th anniversary of the Company which was also approved by the shareholders at the Twentieth Annual General meeting of the Company held on July 16, 2019.
+The aforesaid dividends were paid during the period that resulted in a cash outflow of Rs 5,353 including dividend distribution tax of Rs 913.
+The Board of Directors at its meeting held on October 16, 2019 have declared an interim dividend of 30%.(Rs 3 per equity share of par value Rs 10 each).